Do you need an ISA in 2025?

 The Personal Savings Allowance (PSA) allows basic rate taxpayers to earn £1,000 of interest tax-free every year, even if it’s outside of a Cash ISA (in fact earnings from an ISA don’t count towards the PSA).
 Higher rate taxpayers get £500 a year, while there’s nothing for Additional rate taxpayers.

-With low interest rates across the board until recently it’s meant most savers wouldn’t need to bother with an ISA for cash, and instead could focus on the highest paying account.
+With interest rates so low for so long, most savers may not have needed to bother with an ISA for cash, and instead could focus on the highest paying savings account.
+However, that’s not the case anymore.

-But for the last year there have been easy-access accounts past 5% and regular savers hitting 5% to 7%.
-Though these are falling down again, those with decent yet not massive sums could well breach their allowance.
+Last year we saw easy-access accounts paying more than 5% and regular savers hitting 5% to 7%.
+Though rates have been falling down again, those with decent yet not massive sums could well breach their allowance.

 Frozen tax bands